luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ⤴️ [_back to workshop material_](#workshop-material)

 ### XPU implementation
+Let's do a rapid recap; So far we have two performant codes to solve the nonlinear and implicit diffusion equation

 Move from CPU and GPU to XPU using [ParallelStencil.jl]

 ⤴️ [_back to workshop material_](#workshop-material)